direnv/direnv/README.md

 * [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - a feature-rich mixture of autoenv and [smartcd](https://github.com/cxreg/smartcd): enter/leave events, nesting, stashing (Zsh-only).
 * [asdf](https://github.com/asdf-vm/asdf) - a pure bash solution that has a plugin system.
 The [asdf-direnv](https://github.com/asdf-community/asdf-direnv) plugin allows using asdf managed tools with direnv.
 * [ondir](https://github.com/alecthomas/ondir) - OnDir is a small program to automate tasks specific to certain directories
+* [shadowenv](https://shopify.github.io/shadowenv/) - uses an s-expression format to define environment changes that should be executed

 ## COPYRIGHT